 As part of the Cancer and Blood Diseases Institute, our retinoblastoma researchers study cancer cells to understand how the disease develops and spreads and are finding targets for new anticancer drugs to cure children.

-Our physicians and researchers lead and participate in numerous clinical research studies with the goal of improving the prognosis and quality of life for patients with retinoblastoma.
-Some of these studies are sponsored by Cincinnati Children’s, and some are offered at our site through national cooperative research organizations such as the Children’s Oncology Group (COG) and the National Cancer Institute Pediatric Phase I Consortium.
+Our physicians and researchers are involved in many clinical research studies, all with the same goal to improve the outcome and quality of life for children with retinoblastoma.
+Some of these studies are sponsored by Cincinnati Children’s, and some are offered at our site through national organizations like the Children’s Oncology Group (COG) and the National Cancer Institute Pediatric Phase I Consortium.

-- Transcatheter selective intraophthalmic-artery chemotherapy, which involves delivering chemotherapy directly to the arteries behind the eye
+- Transcatheter selective intraophthalmic-artery chemotherapy, which delivers chemotherapy directly to the arteries behind the eye

 - Subtenon-directed chemotherapy, in which chemotherapy drugs are injected through the membrane covering the muscles and nerves at the back of the eyeball

-- Intravenous chemotherapy, in which chemotherapy is injected into the bloodstream
+- Intravenous chemotherapy, which injects chemotherapy into the bloodstream

 - Conformal radiation techniques, which deliver radiation that conforms to the tumor’s shape

-- Tests to assess sharpness of vision and the visual neural pathway
+- Tests for sharpness of vision and the quality of the visual neural pathway

 - Eye-sparing techniques